Overview

 Note: You can read all about this topic in the following article in our knowledge base: Introduction to Account-level Templates

-By creating a Project Template using the Fieldwire Fire Protection Demo project, in addition to our five standard Form Templates provided (Inspection Request, Safety Audit, Daily Report, Time and Material Tag, Timesheet), an additional form "Fire Inspection" will be available in your Account-level Form Templates.
+By creating a Project Template using the Fieldwire Fire Protection Demo project, in addition to our five standard Form Templates provided (Inspection Request, Safety Audit, Daily Report, Time and Material Tag, Timesheet), an additional form template labeled "Fire Inspection" will be available in your Account-level Form Templates.

 Account-level Lists